 - 1. Study-Site Layer (polygon) with unique ID field - 2.
-Census Block Layer with population data (polygon) - 3.
-Grid Cell Employment Data (polygon) - 4.
+Employment Data (point) - 3.
+Census Block Layer with population data (polygon) - 4.
 Water Features Layer (polygon) - 5.
 XTools extension (available from the Downloads section of the ESRI Web site)

 Refer to the fundamental protocol for calculating Net Land Area (excluding water).
 That protocol will create a Study-Site Layer that excludes water features and has updated area.
 In the rest of this protocol, any references to the Study-Site Layer assume that water features have been removed.